activefrequency/pyavatax/docs/basics.rst

 .. _Get Tax: http://developer.avalara.com/api-docs/rest/resources/tax/get
 .. _Post Tax: http://developer.avalara.com/api-docs/best-practices/document-lifecycle/posttax-and-committax
 .. _Cancel Tax: http://developer.avalara.com/api-docs/rest/resources/tax/cancel
+.. _Request and proxies here: http://requests.readthedocs.org/en/latest/user/advanced/#proxies

 The Basics
 ==========

 You can rely on our integration to validate what information you're providing.
 We handle the simple case of shipping and line numbers, so you don't have to think about AvaTax's abstractions and data structures.
+If you don't add line numbers to your items, we'll add them for you.
+If you use ``add_to_address`` and ``add_from_address`` you can ignore the ``AddressCode`, ``DestinationCode``, and ``OriginCode`` attributes as well.
+See the section below about creating a document manually for steps on how to do this.

 Of course, for more complicated interactions all the AvaTax flexibility is at your disposal.